constituentvoice/YahooBoss-Python/README.rst

 TODO
 ----

-The module currently does not support Yahoo's "LimitedWeb", "Images", "Spelling" or "Related Search".
+The module currently does not support Yahoo's "LimitedWeb", "Images", "Spelling", "Blogs" or "Related Search".

 These can be requested via the ``BossSearch.make_request`` method